FTSE steadies after 14-year high, LSE gains

 * Index less than 1 pct away from record peak

-LONDON, May 15 (Reuters) - Britain’s top share index steadied after setting a 14-year high on Thursday, while shares in the London Stock Exchange were up strongly after it reported a near-50 percent rise in full-year revenue.
+LONDON, May 15 (Reuters) - Britain’s top share index steadied after setting a 14-year high on Thursday, with the London Stock Exchange gaining after reporting a near-50 percent rise in full-year revenue.

 The lifetime peak was less than 1 percent away from the current level and analysts said the positive momentum following record highs set by other indexes, such as Germany’s DAX and the Dow Jones industrial average in the United States, would help the British index.

-But the upside move might not be sustainable in the near term.
+However, the upside move might not prove to be sustainable in the near term.

 “The UK market is a in a very strong position to make new highs but in the process, it will face a massive resistance at 1999’s record high level,” Petra von Kerssenbrock, technical analyst at Commerzbank, said.